Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 Create a data at rest Endpoint DLP policy rule to scan managed endpoints for

-sensitive data stored on disk.
+sensitive data stored locally.

 Log in to